pmwcs/pmwcs/src/icon-button/README.md

     tag="a"
     target="_blank"
     href={`https://twitter.com/intent/tweet?text=${encodeURIComponent(
-      'You should definitely be using PMWC for your next project! https://pmwc.io' )}`}
+      'You should definitely be using PMWCS for your next project!'
+    )}`}
   />
 </>